Avid Bioservices Inc (CDMO) Beta Value: Understanding the Market Risk - News Heater

 CDMO’s Market Performance

-Avid Bioservices Inc (CDMO) has seen a 13.96% rise in stock performance for the week, with a -11.56% decline in the past month and a -55.49% plunge in the past quarter.
-The volatility ratio for the week is 9.92%, and the volatility levels for the past 30 days are at 8.77% for CDMO.
-The simple moving average for the past 20 days is 1.06% for CDMO’s stock, with a -58.74% simple moving average for the past 200 days.
+Avid Bioservices Inc (CDMO) has seen a -7.11% fall in stock performance for the week, with a -15.64% decline in the past month and a -57.00% plunge in the past quarter.
+The volatility ratio for the week is 11.47%, and the volatility levels for the past 30 days are at 8.55% for CDMO.
+The simple moving average for the last 20 days is -11.57% for CDMO stock, with a simple moving average of -64.15% for the last 200 days.

-During the last 5 trading sessions, CDMO rose by +13.96%, which changed the moving average for the period of 200-days by -67.27% in comparison to the 20-day moving average, which settled at $5.32.
-In addition, Avid Bioservices Inc saw -60.57% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CDMO fell by -7.11%, which changed the moving average for the period of 200-days by -71.76% in comparison to the 20-day moving average, which settled at $5.22.
+In addition, Avid Bioservices Inc saw -66.30% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading